India's aviation market

 Which is India's busiest state for air travel?

-- Delhi is the busiest state for air travel in India in April 2026 with 4.1 million seats and a 20% share of the total market.
+• Delhi is the busiest state in India with 3.8 million seats, 20% share of India's total market.

-- Maharashtra is the second busiest state with 3.8m seats, 18.5% share of the Indian market.
+• Maharashtra is second busiest state with 3.7 m seats, 19% share of the Indian market.

 Top 10 domestic routes in India